The Cutler Extension

 by Jeff Blakley

 Published histories of South Dade always mention the arrival of Flagler’s F.E.C.
 Railway in Miami in 1896 and the construction of the Key West Extension, which started in the spring of 1905.
 However, I’m not aware of any published account of the construction of the portion of the railroad between Miami and Homestead.
-Initially known as the Cutler Extension, it was renamed the Homestead Extension after it reached what became the Town of Homestead on July 30,1904.1
+Initially known as the Cutler Extension, it was renamed the Homestead Extension after it reached what became the Town of Homestead on July 30, 1904.1

-Flagler and some of the officers of his company had planned to take the railroad to Key West as early as 18932 but that information was a closely-guarded secret designed, no doubt, to prevent others from engaging in real estate speculation that would not be in the best interests of the Florida East Coast Railway.
-Flagler acquired a number of small railroads, starting in 1885.
-On May 28, 1892, he incorporated the Florida Coast and Gulf Railroad Company.3 In 1895, “Flagler changed the name of his railroad enterprises to the Florida East Coast Railway Company.
-The state approved the new company in September 1895…”4 After reaching Miami in 1896, Flagler did not authorize any more construction, likely because the ownership of the Perrine Grant, through which his railroad would ultimately pass, was unclear.
+Flagler and the officers of his company had planned to take the railroad beyond Miami as early as 1895, when Flagler made his first trip to Miami to meet with Julia Tuttle.5 That information was a closely-guarded secret designed, no doubt, to prevent others from engaging in real estate speculation that would not be in the best financial interests of the Florida East Coast Railway.
+After reaching Miami in 1896, Flagler did not authorize any more construction because his railroad needed to cross the Perrine Grant.
+The heirs of Dr. Henry Perrine, who claimed to own the Perrine Grant, did not have a deed for the property and thus they could not sell it.

 It took six months for the railroad bridge across the Miami River to be completed.
 On October 6, 1903, the first construction train crossed the Miami River.
 Captain Lucien Baker was the engineer in charge of the locomotive, which pushed a track-laying machine that was used by the crews placing the ties and rails.
-The right-of-way had already been cleared by McCrimmon’s crews and the grade was completed so the work of laying the rails proceeded rapidly.15
+The right-of-way had already been cleared by McCrimmon’s crews and the grade was completed so the work of laying the rails proceeded rapidly.27

 Flagler and the top echelon of the Florida East Coast Railway were closely monitoring the progress of the construction project.
 On November 27, 1903, The Miami Metropolis reported that James E. Ingraham had returned from an exploration trip of “several weeks” to the Long Key area and had secured 600 acres “in the heart of the homestead country” from the government in section 13, township 56 south, range 38 east “to be used for buildings, yards and other terminal purposes.”
 He was accompanied by William J. Krome, John S. Frederick, Frederick S. Morse, and Capt.
-Edward A. Graham.29 Frederick S. Morse was the F.E.C.’s land agent and the man in charge of selling the lands owned by the Perrine Grant Land and the Model Land Companies.
+Edward A. Graham.44 Frederick S. Morse was the F.E.C.’s land agent and the man in charge of selling the lands owned by the Perrine Grant and the Model Land Companies.
 Edward A. Graham was a mariner who captained not only several of the rear paddle-boat steamboats used in the construction of the Key West Extension, but was also the captain of the Enterprise, Ingraham’s personal yacht.

 Courtesy of the Florida Pioneer Museum